UKCloud/documentation/articles/shared/shared-how-install-rhui-vm-3.md

     `yum clean all; rm -rf /var/cache/yum; yum repolist`

-4. Test the connection to the RHUI CDS is working:
+4. Update your system using the new repositories:

     `yum update`